erphamucsd/league-of-legends-damage/README.md

 combination of features using a basic linear regression model to compare the impact of each feature using cross-validation.
 In the end, I selected these features for my baseline model:
--   earnedgold: This is one of the biggest indicator because gold allows players to buy items, and items enhances the amount of damage that a champion will do.
+-   earnedgold: This is one of the biggest indicators because gold allows players to buy items, and items enhance the amount of damage that a champion will do.
 It is a quantitative column and no encoding was necessary.
 -   total cs: This is another big indicator because cs is a very important source of income in pro play league of legends.
 Because of the scarcity of kills, the most reliable way to generate income is to gain more cs, and more income means more gold to buy items which leads to more damage done.
 It is a quantitative column and no encoding was necessary.
 -   kills: I also thought this was an important feature because a player that does a lot of damage should in theory have a lot of kills to go with it, so there's probably a positive correlation between the two values.
 It is a quantitative column and no encoding was necessary.
 -   position: The final column that I added was position because the gold generating abilities of different positions vary a lot.
 Roles such as jng and sup are not meant to earn a lot of gold and typically, they do not support their teams primarily by doing damage.
 It is a nominal column, and it was one-hot encoded.